-- SENSITIVE SOFTWARE: Collectively applies to one or more of the following, but not limited to: USB drives, CompactFlash card, CDs, hard drive, game media, etc. for Slot Machines. - SHILL: In relation to Poker, a house player who does not have any of their own money at risk; a cardroom employee paid a predetermined rate to play and who is bankrolled by the house.
+- O SENSITIVE SOFTWARE: Collectively applies to one or more of the following, but not limited to: USB drives, CompactFlash card, CDs, hard drive, game media, etc. for Slot Machines. - SHILL: In relation to Poker, a house player who does not have any of their own money at risk; a cardroom employee paid a predetermined rate to play and who is bankrolled by the house.
 Shill is distinct from a prop because props provide their own bankroll and distinct from a stake player because stake players are paid based on winnings while shills' pay is predetermined.
-Shills may be required to play using a set of predetermined actions for certain circumstances, such as not calling a raise with a drawing hand. - o SLOT MACHINE13: Gaming equipment collectively referred to as Slot Machine, Video Lottery Terminal (VLT), Multi-Player Stations, In-house Progressives, Wide Area Progressives, Server Based Game, Server Supported, Mobile Gaming Devices, and Electronic Gaming Device as allowed in the Compact and in conformity with the Tribal/State MICS. - o STATE: State of Oregon - SUITABLE: Individual found to be eligible for a License as determined by the Commission upon the results of a background investigation. - o SICS (System of Internal Control Standards)14: Is the plan of organization beginning with the Compact and descending through the Tribal Gaming Operation standard operating policies & procedures and all the coordinated methods and measures adopted within a business to safeguard its assets, check the accuracy and reliability of its accounting data, promote operational efficiency, and encourage adherence to prescribed managerial policies. - TABLE GAME15: Any Class III game allowed under this Compact except video lottery games, keno, off-race course mutuel wagering, and race book. - TICS (Tribal Internal Control Standards): A system of internal controls that ensures the Gaming Operation are complying with Gaming Laws. - O TIMELY MANNER: Three (3) to ten (10) calendar days. - TITLE 31: Refers to Title 31, Subtitle B, Chapter X, part 1021 of the Code of Federal Regulations, which encompasses regulations related to money and finance.
-In a compliance and regulatory context, Title 31 includes provisions for anti-money laundering measures, the reporting of suspicious activities, and regulations governing the financial systems and certain businesses to implement controls to detect and report potential money laundering and other financial crimes. - TRIBAL COUNCIL: Siletz Tribal Council, acting in their Tribal government role pursuant to the authority delegated to it by the Constitution of the Confederated Tribes of Siletz Indians and as limited in Tribal Code §6.100 Charter of the Siletz Tribal Gaming Enterprise. - o TRIBAL COURT: Tribal Court of the Confederated Tribes of Siletz Indians of Oregon. - o TRIBE/TRIBAL: Confederated Tribes of Siletz Indians of Oregon - VENDOR: Individual or business entity, which provides goods and/or services to the Gaming Operation but not limited to:
+Shills may be required to play using a set of predetermined actions for certain circumstances, such as not calling a raise with a drawing hand. - o SLOT MACHINE13: Gaming equipment collectively referred to as Slot Machine, Video Lottery Terminal (VLT), Multi-Player Stations, In-house Progressives, Wide Area Progressives, Server Based Game, Server Supported, Mobile Gaming Devices, and Electronic Gaming Device as allowed in the Compact and in conformity with the Tribal/State MICS. - STATE: State of Oregon - O SUITABLE: Individual found to be eligible for a License as determined by the Commission upon the results of a background investigation. - o SICS (System of Internal Control Standards)14: Is the plan of organization beginning with the Compact and descending through the Tribal Gaming Operation standard operating policies & procedures and all the coordinated methods and measures adopted within a business to safeguard its assets, check the accuracy and reliability of its accounting data, promote operational efficiency, and encourage adherence to prescribed managerial policies. - o TABLE GAME15: Any Class III game allowed under this Compact except video lottery games, keno, off-race course mutuel wagering, and race book. - TICS (Tribal Internal Control Standards): A system of internal controls that ensures the Gaming Operation are complying with Gaming Laws. - TIMELY MANNER: Three (3) to ten (10) calendar days. - TITLE 31: Refers to Title 31, Subtitle B, Chapter X, part 1021 of the Code of Federal Regulations, which encompasses regulations related to money and finance.
+In a compliance and regulatory context, Title 31 includes provisions for anti-money laundering measures, the reporting of suspicious activities, and regulations governing the financial systems and certain businesses to implement controls to detect and report potential money laundering and other financial crimes. - o Tribal Council: Siletz Tribal Council, acting in their Tribal government role pursuant to the authority delegated to it by the Constitution of the Confederated Tribes of Siletz Indians and as limited in Tribal Code §6.100 Charter of the Siletz Tribal Gaming Enterprise. - o Tribal Court of the Confederated Tribes of Siletz Indians of Oregon.